Skip to content

 The topic should be relevant to current issues in the field and timely in addressing gaps or emerging trends in literature.
 The topic is relevant to current issues or practices in the field and timely in addressing gaps or emerging trends in the literature.

-RELEVANCE to CONFERENCE THEME
+RELEVANCE to CONFERENCE THEME / TOPICS

 • Does the proposed presentation align with the conference theme or one of the call for papers topics?